 How is my GPA (grade point average) calculated?1.
 Each letter grade is equivalent to a certain number of points:

 2. Multiply the number of points by the number of credits for each course.
 The result is called the "quality points."
 For example, an "A" in a 3-credit course: 4.0 x 3 = 12 quality points.

 3. Add the quality points for all courses taken in a semester.

 4. Divide the total number of quality points by the total number of credits (excluding "I," "W", "CR", and "NC" grade).

 The cumulative GPA (grade point average) is calculated by adding the total number of quality points by the total number of credits for each successive semester.

 How is my GPA affected if I repeat a course?

 Are the grades from my other college(s) calculated into my University of Missouri - St. Louis GPA?

 No. Credits transfer, but grades do not.
 You start off with a "fresh" GPA even if you transferred in from another institution.
 The only exception to this is if you transfer from another University within the University of Missouri system.
 While the College of Business does not calculate those grades in your graduation gpa, they are calculated in the Latin Honors gpa if you are eligible for Latin Honors.
 Unless you have 60 graded credit hours at UMSL.
 The College of Business then uses the UMSL GPA.

-Someone said that even if we pass all of our classes, we cannot graduate until we an "assessment exams."
+Someone said that even if we pass all of our classes, we cannot graduate until we take an "assessment exam."
 What is it?

 You are required to take major field exam in your last semester.
 You register for the major field exam as MGMT 4220: Business Assessment Test.
 The test is required so that the College of Business is able to provide the AACSB with data on how successfully graduating students have learned important core business topics.